What is Power Quality Audit?

 Consult with the power quality study consultant to determine the scope and focus of the study, or analysis, or assessment to be carried out.

-In brief, the power quality study methodology consists of:
+In brief, the power quality audit and assessment methodology consists of:

 - Monitoring through Power-Quality Instruments